glycerine/spin_paxos/README.md

 https://github.com/ongardie/dissertation https://raft.github.io/

 ![rafting.png](rafting.png)
-image caption: White water rafting with an even number is especially dangerous, since split votes are common.
+Image caption: White water rafting with an even number is especially dangerous, since split votes are common.
 We need to add a fifth node in the middle of the river.